-The Best Travel Backpacks to Shoulder for Your Next Trip
+9 of the Best Travel Backpacks for Your Next Trip

 With load-bearing technology borrowed from the backcountry and styling fit for any city, these travel backpacks are ready for every adventure.

-An array of packing cubes tailors the Peak Design Travel Backpack 45L to every need.
+Use an array of packing cubes to tailor the Peak Design Travel Backpack 45L to every need.

 Free your hands and the mind will follow—or so say devotees of travel backpacks.
 Similar to traditional suitcases, these bags organize clothes, electronics, and other trip essentials and come in a range of sizes to support short jaunts or long expeditions.
 But travel backpacks also liberate your arms for other tasks.
 And without wheels that bounce and jam on cobblestones or gravel, they let travelers cruise easily across any terrain.

-No longer reserved for adventure travel, some backpacks feature chic styling that works in San Francisco or Buenos Aires.
-Still, the best travel backpacks take a page from sporty, mountaineering models: They feature weight-support structures built into the back panel that make 50 pounds of clothes and gear feel like 15.
+No longer reserved exclusively for adventure travel, some of these backpacks feature chic styling that works just as well in San Francisco or Buenos Aires as they do during travel; others are too big for daily use but are perfect for longer outdoor adventures like hiking the Appalachian Trail.
+The best travel backpacks take a page from sporty, mountaineering models: They feature weight-support structures built into the back panel that make 50 pounds of clothes and gear feel like 20.
 Below are our top picks for travel backpacks, as well as tips for finding the right one for you.

 What to look for in a travel backpack